 Yesterday I watched the students at HCT as they celebrated the 38th year of the joining of the independent emirates into the United Arab Emirates.
 As I viewed the UAE marching bands and military parade, I marveled at being here as a resident which is entirely different from experiencing a country as a tourist.
 I compared and contrasted their “National Day” to our “Independence Day”, both of which represent the beginning of a new nation.
 It was interesting to note that they display lights on buildings and along streets for National Day just like we do for Christmas in the US.

 I walked through the narrow alleyways of the Bur Dubai Textile Souq (market) with child’s eyes and wondered about all the little shops and shopkeepers.
 I wondered how they managed to stay in business when there are so many of the same shop.
 I wondered about their lives in those small, dust covered alleyways where one has to watch their step to keep from falling into a hole.
 The shopkeepers seem so relaxed.
 No one hurries.
 They don’t even call out to sell their wares.
-I was dazzled by the colorful fabrics hanging along the storefronts.
-For a moment, my husband and I just stood on the corner and watched them watching us.

 While talking with a fellow expat from Canada via Istanbul, she mentioned that she was amazed at being here, which surprised me.
 I thought she would be used to these things that are so new to me.
 I am now getting a glimpse into why expats move from country to country.
 One never gets used to the constant buffet of new sights, sounds, and experiences.